 Provide financial support for The Barnacle Historic State Park

-The Barnacle Society produces numerous events, celebrations, and special activities in The Park that generate funds used to support the preservation and maintenance of The Barnacle Historic State Park, which includes approximately five acres of uplands, five acres of submerged land in Biscayne Bay, the historic Barnacle house and Boathouse as well as the Carriage House and Micco outdoor pavilion.
-The events include:
+The Barnacle Society produces numerous events, celebrations, and special activities in The Park that generate funds used to support the preservation and maintenance of The Barnacle Historic State Park.

-• The Moonlight Concert Series featuring live performances in the park from September through May
+• The Moonlight Concerts - live performances in the park from September through May

 • Up Past Bedtime Children’s Movie series